IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/simultaneous.md

 #### Ranking for Automatic Evaluation

 We will evaluate translation quality with detokenized BLEU and latency with AP, AL and DAL.
 The systems will be ranked by the translation quality with different latency regimes.
 Three regimes, low, medium and high, will be evaluated.
 Each regime is determined by a maximum latency threshold.
-The thresholds are determined by AL, which represents the delay to the perfect real time system (milliseconds for speech and number of words for text), but all three latency metrics, AL, DAL and AP will be reported.
+The thresholds are determined by **non computation-aware** AL (NC-AL), which represents the delay to the perfect real time system, but all three latency metrics, AL, DAL and AP will be reported.
 Based on analysis on the quality-latency tradeoffs for the baseline systems, the thresholds are set as follows:

 English-German (both speech-to-text and text-to-text):